Geometry of weighted Lorentz-Finsler manifolds II: A splitting theorem: Introduction

 Furthermore, for every $x \in \Sigma$, the image $\zeta(t)$ of $(t,x)$ is a straight line bi-asymptotic to $\eta$ and $\Psi$ is constant on $\zeta$. \end{theorem}

-A \emph{Berwald spacetime} is a special kind of Finsler spacetime having various fine properties (see Definition~\ref{df:Ber}), $\Psi$ is a \emph{weight function} on $M$, $\Ric_N$ is the \emph{weighted Ricci curvature} (Definition~\ref{df:wRic}), and $\Omega$ is the set of future-directed timelike vectors.
-The Lorentzian structure $g_{\Grad \ol{\bb}{}^{\eta}}$ is the second order approximation of the original Lorentz--Finsler structure $L$ in the direction of the gradient vector field $\Grad \ol{\bb}{}^{\eta}$ of the Busemann function $\ol{\bb}{}^{\eta}$ for the ray $\bar{\eta}$ in the past direction (see \eqref{eq:g_v}, \eqref{eq:grad} and Subsection~\ref{ssc:lines}).
+Let us quickly explain the terms in the theorem.
+A \emph{Berwald spacetime} is a special kind of Finsler spacetime having various fine properties (see Definition~\ref{df:Ber}), $\Psi:M \lra \R$ is a \emph{weight function} and $\Ric_N$ is the associated \emph{weighted Ricci curvature} (Definition~\ref{df:wRic}), and $\Omega$ is the set of future-directed timelike vectors.
+The Lorentzian structure $g_{\Grad \ol{\bb}{}^{\eta}}$ ($x \longmapsto g_{\Grad \ol{\bb}{}^{\eta}(x)}$) is the second order approximation of the original Lorentz--Finsler structure $L$ in the direction of the gradient vector field $\Grad \ol{\bb}{}^{\eta}$ of the Busemann function $\ol{\bb}{}^{\eta}$ for the ray $\bar{\eta}$ in the past direction (see \eqref{eq:g_v}, \eqref{eq:grad} and Subsection~\ref{ssc:lines}).
 The existence of $g$ as in \eqref{met} can be regarded as a Lorentzian analogue of Szab\'o's \emph{metrizability theorem}.
 On one hand, it is not known if it holds true in our setting (see Remark~\ref{rm:met}).
 On the other hand, the metrizability is a necessary condition for the splitting as above (one can take $g=g_{\Grad \ol{\bb}{}^{\eta}}$, while $g$ in Theorem~\ref{th:LFsplit} may not coincide with $g_{\Grad \ol{\bb}{}^{\eta}}$).
 The last hypothesis \eqref{cover} is needed merely for technical reasons and likely redundant.

-As a weight, one can also employ a function $\psi_{\fm}$ on causal vectors induced from a measure $\fm$ on $M$ in the same manner as \cite{Oint} in the Finsler setting (see Remarks~\ref{rm:meas}, \ref{rm:psi_m} and \ref{rm:msplit} for details).
+In addition to the generalization from Lorentzian to Lorentz--Finsler manifolds, our approach using the \emph{$\ez$-range} (introduced in \cite{LMO}; see \eqref{eq:erange}) is more general than \cite{Ca,WW2} for weighted Lorentzian manifolds.
+The \emph{$\ez$-completeness} (Definition~\ref{df:cmplt}) in the hypothesis \eqref{cplt} is an appropriate generalization of the timelike geodesic completeness involving the weight function $\Psi$, and the use of the $\ez$-range enables us to unify the splitting theorems in \cite{Ca,WW2} into a single framework ($N \in [n,+\infty)$ with $\ez=1$ recovers \cite{Ca}, and $N \in (-\infty,0) \cup \{+\infty\}$ with $\ez=0$ corresponds to \cite{WW2}).
 We remark that $\Ric_N$ in this paper corresponds to $\Ric_f^{N+1}$ in \cite{WW2} (see Remark~\ref{rm:N}).

 The main idea of the splitting theorem is extending the line $\eta$ into a congruence of lines (precisely, asymptotes of $\eta$).
 Such lines in fact coincide with integral curves of $\Grad \ol{\bb}{}^{\eta}$.
 A distinct feature of the Lorentz--Finsler version is that the splitting is done for the Lorentzian structure $g_{\Grad \ol{\bb}{}^{\eta}}$ and the original Lorentz--Finsler structure $L$ itself does not possess a product structure.
 This is actually a similar phenomenon to the Finsler case; note that normed spaces do not isometrically split.
 Nonetheless, we can show the following in the same spirit as \cite[\S 5]{Osplit}.